How do I pay employees? (Employee Series)

 3. File quarterly and annual tax returns, including W-2s

-Additional features that are generally included are:
+Additional features that are generally included in payroll software include:

 • Direct deposit for employees (1-2 bank accounts)